Exciting trans-Tasman partnership

 Engineering disciplines

 We have jointly established a seed fund to strengthen collaborative research and professional ties between the two institutions that provides up to $15,000 AUD per project.
-Please complete the application form and submit by 10 March.
+Applications open from 19 January 2026 and close on 9 March 2026.

 Seed funding

 The University of Newcastle and the University of Waikato invite all staff members to apply for our partnership seed fund.
-Applications close 10 March 2025 (midnight AEST) and following a panel review in March/April, successful applicants are notified on 5 May 2025.
-Project duration is June - December 2025 and reports are due on 28 February 2026.
+Applications close 9 March 2026 (midnight AEST) and following a panel review in March/April, successful applicants are notified on 18 May 2026.

 Delegates from The University of Newcastle visit The University of Waikato.